thetestspecimen/linux-notes/deeplearning.md

 	sudo dnf install libdrm-amdgpu libdrm-amdgpu-common clinfo-amdgpu-pro opencl-amdgpu-pro-comgr amdgpu-pro-core opencl-amdgpu-pro-icd libopencl-amdgpu-pro

-In both cases the `amdgpu-core` dependency will fail to install, but it is not needed so it doesn't matter.
+In both cases the `amdgpu-core` dependency will fail to install, but it is not needed, so it doesn't matter.

 ### Disable mesa runtime